Charmaine Zahra

 • BSc (Hons) Psychology

-My counselling journey began with placements at Wandsworth Bereavement Service and The Awareness Centre, where I worked with a wide range of emotional difficulties.
-At Wandsworth, I developed a deeper understanding of grief and loss—not just the grief that comes with death, but also the quieter, often more complicated grief that can come from family estrangement, relationship breakdowns, or a longing for connection that was never quite met.
+My counselling journey began with placements at Wandsworth Bereavement Service and The Awareness Centre, where I worked with a wide range of other emotional difficulties.
+At the bereavement service, I developed a deeper understanding of grief and loss - not just the grief that comes with death, but also the quieter, often more complicated grief that can come from family estrangement, relationship breakdowns, or a longing for connection that was never quite met.

-Today, I specialise in helping people who are navigating relational injury, loss, or intense emotional experiences—especially those who already understand their past but still feel stuck.
+These experiences led me to specialise in helping people who are navigating relational injury, loss, or intense emotional experiences - especially those who already understand their past but still feel stuck.
 Most of my clients come with relationship issues but have some sort of addictive process going on: comfort eating, drinking, scrolling, gambling, gaming etc. That's why I have been taking more trainings in this area.
 My approach is gentle, collaborative, and grounded in deep respect for each person’s internal world.

 Member organisations